About the listing

 The trail provides an important connective corridor for native animals.
 The relationship between native wildlife and the trail is creatively interpreted by a display housed in the Timboon Railway Shed Distillery.
 This building along with the old ticket office forms the southern terminus of stage 1 of the trail.

-The heritage listed 1891 Timboon Trestle Bridge is accessible via road and via the Coast to Crater trail.
+The heritage listed 1891 Timboon Trestle Bridge spans the Curdies River and is accessible via road and via the trail.
 The bridge provided a vital link via standard gauge to Camperdown and Melbourne.
 Nowadays visitors can enjoy a picnic in a picturesque valley formed by the Curdies River.
+This section is an easy 5km roll or walk from the trailhead in Timboon.

 Didn't bring your bike?
-No problems, ride with us!
+No problems, you can even book a picnic ride with all the goodies with ride with us!

 Dogs are permitted on leashes along the rail trail, click here for more information.